Miletus: Classical Greek period

 In 479 BC, the Greeks decisively defeated the Persians on the Greek mainland at the Battle of Plataea, and Miletus was freed from Persian rule.

-Although many sanctuaries of Miletus had been destroyed by the Persians, the restoration of them was prohibited by the "Oath of the Ionians", which aimed to retain the ruins as memorials.
-However, this oath was only partially observed by the Milesians, with some sanctuaries being restored back to their Archaic appearances.
-The city's gridlike layout was also constructed across all the area within the city wall, designed by Hippodamus of Miletus.
-It later became famous and was known as the "Hippodamian plan", serving as the basic layout for the new foundations of Hellenistic and Roman cities.
+Although many sanctuaries of Miletus had been destroyed by the Persians, their restoration was prohibited by the "Oath of the Ionians", which aimed to retain the ruins as memorials.
+However, this oath was only partially observed by the Milesians, with some sanctuaries being restored to their Archaic appearances.
+The city's gridlike layout designed by Hippodamus of Miletus was also constructed across all the area within the city wall and later became famous as the "Hippodamian plan", serving as the basic layout for the new foundations of Hellenistic and Roman cities.

 Second Achaemenid period

 In 387 BC, the Peace of Antalcidas gave the Persian Achaemenid Empire under king Artaxerxes II control of the Greek city-states of Ionia, including Miletus.

 In 358 BC, Artaxerxes II died and was succeeded by his son Artaxerxes III, who, in 355 BC, forced Athens to conclude a peace, which required its forces to leave Asia Minor (Anatolia) and acknowledge the independence of its rebellious allies.

+Its maritime hegemony was never regained after the occupation.

 Macedonian period

-In 334 BC, the Siege of Miletus by the forces of Alexander the Great of Macedonia conquered the city.
-The conquest of most of the rest of Asia Minor soon followed.
+In 334 BC, the Siege of Miletus by the forces of Alexander the Great of Macedonia conquered the city and most of the rest of Asia Minor soon followed.
 In this period, the city reached its greatest extent, occupying within its walls an area of approximately 90 ha.

 When Alexander died in 323 BC, Miletus came under the control of Ptolemy, governor of Caria, and his satrap of Lydia, Asander, who had become autonomous.
 In 312 BC, Macedonian general Antigonus I Monophthalmus sent Docimus and Medeius to free the city and grant autonomy, restoring the democratic patrimonial regime.
 In 301 BC, after Antigonus I was killed in the Battle of Ipsus by the coalition of Lysimachus, Cassander, and Seleucus I Nicator, founder of the Seleucid Empire, Miletus maintained good relations with all the successors after Seleucus I Nicator made substantial donations to the sanctuary of Didyma and returned the statue of Apollo that had been stolen by the Persians in 494 BC.

 In 295 BC, Antigonus I's son Demetrius Poliorcetes was the eponymous archon (stephanephorus) in the city, which allied with Ptolemy I Soter of Egypt, while Lysimachus assumed power in the region, enforcing a strict policy towards the Greek cities by imposing high taxes, forcing Miletus to resort to lending.